Virginia Slave Codes of 1705

-The law was devised to establish a greater level of control over the rising African slave population of Virginia.
-It also served to socially segregate white colonists from black enslaved persons, making them disparate groups hindering their ability to unite.
-A unity of the commoners was a perceived fear of the Virginia aristocracy which had to be addressed, and who wished to prevent a repeat of events such as Bacon's Rebellion, occurring 29 years prior.
+The laws were devised to establish a greater level of control over the rising African slave population of Virginia.
+It also socially segregated white colonists from black enslaved persons, making them disparate groups and hindering their ability to unite.
+Unity of the commoners was a perceived fear of the Virginia aristocracy, who wished to prevent repeated events such as Bacon's Rebellion, which occurred 29 years prior.